danielkolbe/connectfour-backend/README.md

 ## **API**

 The all game boards hold by the backend have a fixed size of 6 rows and 7 columns.
-The first turn is always done by the red player.
+(Without loss of generality) the first turn is always done by the red player.

 ### **Board**
 ----
-  Used to retrieve the current game board.
-If no cookie is attached to the request a new game board will be returned and a new cookie (that contains the game id of the new board) will be added to the response.
+  Used to retrieve a game board.
+If no cookie was attached to the request a new game board will be returned and a new cookie (that contains the game id of the new board) will be added to the response.
 The game board can be requested as either text or json representation.
 Text: n=empty field, r=red chip, b=blue chip  JSON: 0=empty field, 1=blue, 2=red (or however you want to define it).

 **Request:**
 ```json